joffrey-bion/seven-wonders/README.md

  new app on it after every successful build of the master branch.
 It is therefore possible that you experience a server restart if I just pushed some new changes.

-#### Locally
+### Locally

+The game is published as a [Docker image on DockerHub](https://hub.docker.com/r/hildan/seven-wonders-server).

-You can also run the server on your own machine by running:
+If you have [Docker](https://www.docker.com/) installed, you can run the server on your own machine by running:

 ```
 docker run -p 80:80 hildan/seven-wonders-server